YaleDHLab/dhlab-site/_events/2018-11-09-python-working-group.md

 teaser: |
   Interested in learning Python at your own pace but aren't sure where to start?
 Looking to ask questions, exchange tips, or collaborate with others?
 Join the Python Working Group!
 ---
 Interested in learning Python at your own pace but aren't sure where to start?
 Looking to ask questions, exchange tips, or collaborate with others?
 Join the Python Working Group!
-During the weekly meetups, Digital Scholarship team members will be on hand to help participants work through lessons from <a href='https://www.codecademy.com/learn' target='_blank'>Codecademy</a>, a free, interactive platform for learning programming essentials.
-Additional online Python tutorials and reference books will also be available for use.
+During the weekly meetups, Digital Scholarship team members will be on hand to answer questions and help participants work through a curated list of lessons from online tutorials.

 No previous Python experience is required; all levels of programming experience are welcome.

-This group will meet on Fridays.
+This group meets on Fridays.